This Day In Writing History

 The Algerian People's Party was a socialist party led by prominent Algerian nationalist Messali Hadji - one of many leftist parties that had formed a coalition centered around Algerian independence from French rule.

-The fragile coalition would break apart due to infighting; the Soviet Union was determined to see a communist Algeria under its control, but the parties not allied with it were calling for a fully independent Algeria.
+The fragile coalition would break apart due to infighting; the Soviet Union was determined to see a communist Algeria under its control, but the parties not allied with the Soviets were calling for a fully independent Algeria.

 After being expelled by the French Communist Party, Albert Camus would associate himself with the French anarchist movement.
 He began a career in journalism and wrote for socialist newspapers.
 Meanwhile, the looming threat of Hitler increased.